remp2020/remp2020.github.io/index.md

 ## REMP Technical news

+### 06-Oct-2021: New version of CRM is available (0.34.0)

+This is mainly maintenance release focusing on improving existing features.
+The main improvements are:

+- Significant speed up of Scenario and Hermes workers.
+You can now also configure min/max idle times for the worker in case you're not satisfied with the provided defaults.
+- Upgrades now support upgrade of subsequent subscriptions.
+Up until now, only the actual subscription was upgraded and any following subscription would remain untouched.
+This version brings support for upgrade of subsequent subscriptions if they have same subscription type as upgraded subscription.
+  - This feature is not enabled by default and you need to enable it manually.
+See [README](https://github.com/remp2020/crm-upgrades-module/#subsequent-upgrades) for more information.
+- Audit log had a bug which caused the transition from _some value_ to _NULL_ not to be tracked correctly.

+There's more, including couple of breaking changes that might affect your own modules.
+Head to the [changelog](changelog/crm/0.34.md) to see the full list of changes and upgrade information.

 ### 28-Sep-2021: Hotfix release for SubscriptionsModule

 Form for managing subscription types is extendible through data-providers.
 Unfortunately due to a bug the data-providers were not correctly handled during the form submission process.
 Update your `crm-subscriptions-module` to `0.33.1` ([changelog](https://github.com/remp2020/crm-subscriptions-module/releases/tag/0.33.1)).